 This is therefore a very difficult situation for older drivers, as many may see Option 3 as a form of diversion away from prosecution in the same manner as a Speed Awareness or Driver Improvement Course.
 However this is not the case, and a DriveAbility assessment has the potential to result in a far worse outcome for the motorist than 3 points and a fine.

-If you have failed a DVLA DriveAbility Course please CONTACT US using the button below and speak to Paula Hadleigh for a free, no obligation advice call.
-She may be able to help you get back on the road.
+If you have failed a DVLA DriveAbility Course please CONTACT US using the button below and speak to us for a free, no obligation advice call.
+We may be able to help you get back on the road.

 I wanted to thank you for all the good and diligent work you have done on my behalf.
 I am very pleased with the final outcome of my court case and most satisfied with the level of service you provided.